sumant-28/dplyr-and-SQL/README.md

 # dplyr-and-SQL
 The R package dplyr is described as being a replacement to relational database software that uses SQL to navigate databases.
-This repository demonstrates how that is the case by using the package while going through the first few examples in sqlzoo
+This repository demonstrates how that is the case by using the package while going through the first few examples in sqlzoo.

 ## SELECTbasics/SELECTfromnobel/SELECTfromworld